 Our AHA Moment

-During workshops that Innate Motion carried out with ice cream lovers and in particular with Ben & Jerry’s consumers, it became clear that the real soul of the company was in fact made up by their consumers.
-The brand alone did not fulfill its purpose, it needed its consumers to engage and be their activists.
-They would therefore maintain soul and an activist status, as long as they empowered and created real relationships with their consumers.
+During workshops that Innate Motion carried out with ice cream lovers and in particular with Ben & Jerry’s consumers across the world, it became clear that the real soul of the company was in fact made up by their consumers and the people and communities that supported them and supported the progressive values and causes that also Ben & Jerry’s dared to care for.
+The brand alone could not fulfill its purpose, it needed these consumers and support communities to engage and be aspiring activist with them.
+The good thing was that people wanted to be activists.
+What Ben & Jerry’s had to do is let go and invite more people to contribute in ways that make them feel great and share a sense of impact.

 What makes us proud